You might have friends who keep complaining to you that it can be such a challenge saving money.

-Gold Vault is a virtual account where Hugo will automatically purchase different grams of gold.
+Your account will automatically purchase different grams of gold.

 This gold is stored in an accredited LBMA (London Bullion Market Association) vault.
-Insured by Lloyds of London.
+The gold is insured by Lloyds of London.

 This means that while you spend from Hugo, Hugo will passively help you channel some of your money into a different form of saving.

 In my short one month, I have put away $6.28 worth of gold.

 Hugo earns through a nominal fee of 0.5% of each transaction (but this is waived until 28th November 2021).
 In contrast, most local channels may charge a 3-3.5% one-time transaction cost.

 Create Different Money Pots to Compartmentalize Your Money